avengers-p11/Documentation/VCS Design + POC/Branching Strategy/Conclusion doc/README.md

-# Conclusion on Branching Strategies
+# Conclusion of Branching Strategies

 | **Author** | **Created on** | **Last updated by** | **Last edited on** | **Reviwer L0** |**Reviwer L1** |**Reviwer L2** |